 - That the defendant’s negligence was a substantial factor in causing harm or death.

-Examples of negligence in drowning lawsuits include:
+Examples of negligence in drowning lawsuits we have seen include:

 - Lack of supervision of children near a koi pond,